geosolutions-it/MapStoreExtension/README.md

 - Use the `@mapstore` alias to refer to MapStore components.
 This helps your code to be compatible with future enhancements when mapstore will be published as a separated package, that can be shared
 - In order to debug the extension in `ext:start` + `ext:startapp` mode, you need to add `devtool: 'eval'` to `build/webpack.config.js`.
 - Most of the times you will develop extensions for the main map.
 For this reason you can find in `app.json` some code comments dedicated to configuring this project to have a plain map on startup.
 It has not been configured as default because this project is intended to have less differences as possible from a standard project.
+- When the `extensions.json` is configured in `app.jsx` via `extensionsRegistry` and `extensionsFolder`, in order to emulate the `extensions.json` from Webpack DevServer for testing, the paths configured in `build/module.app.webpack.config.js` and `build/webpack.config.js` needs to be modified accordingly